imba/imba.io/content/docs/basic-syntax.md

 ## Ranges

-- [ ] TODO: mention inclusive/exclusive.
+- [ ] TODO: mention inclusive/exclusive. -> make a task to have a conversation about these, as we rarely use them

 Ranges use three dots within brackets `[0 ...
 10]`.